Former state Sen. Joe Fain to lead Bellevue Chamber of Commerce

-Fain, who served in the Legislature for eight years, lost his bid for re-election in November amid an investigation into an allegation that he raped a woman in 2007.
-Fain denied the allegations and called for an investigation, which was later suspended.
+Fain, who served in the Legislature for eight years, lost his bid for re-election in November as lawmakers agreed to launch an investigation into an allegation that he raped a woman in 2007.
+Fain denied the allegations and called for the investigation, which was later suspended.

 Former Washington state Sen. Joe Fain has been named the new president and CEO of the Bellevue Chamber of Commerce following a national search for a new leader.

 Fain served in the Legislature for eight years starting in 2010.
-He lost his bid for re-election in November 2018 amid an investigation into an allegation made by a woman who said Fain raped her in 2007.
+He lost his bid for re-election in November 2018 as lawmakers agreed to launch an investigation into an allegation made by a woman who said Fain raped her in 2007.

 Fain, 38, will start on Tuesday, the Chamber of Commerce announced Thursday in a prepared statement.
 He succeeds Betty Nokes Capestany, who left last year to serve as the Pierce County economic development director.
 Capestany was president and CEO for 17 years.